webclinic017/day_trader/README.md

 # DEEP Q-VALUE REINFORCEMENT DAY TRADING

 # Introduction
+This git repo represents a personal project I've worked on the past four months and am continuing to work on for grad school projects.
+I currently work as a machine learning engineer for Copia Wealth Studios, a financial analysis company for ultra high net-worth clients.
+The majority of my work thus far has been building a production ML pipeline for document ingestion and ananlysis, with smaller projects focused on specific assest class clustering algorithims.

+I first began this project as I've also held a deep intrest in machine learning's application twords the stock market.
+It seems such a natural application of the concept.
+However, after any research one can easily see that this is everyone's first instinct, and it has not been widly accomplished due to one singular reason.
+There is no predictve correlation in historic stock price to it's current price.
+It's mathematically proven that a stock price, in relation to itself, is purley random.
+Thus, time-series analysis applied directly to this problem is a futile task.
+However, one must consdier that the individual stocks price is only a small subset of data one can gather when trading.
+For example, a day trader might have 15 different graphs open at once when analysing the market.
+With this in mind, we can approach the problem of machine learning's application to day trading with new vigour.
+If we can provide outside indicators to the problem, then surely we can train a model?
+Yet, most ML models are poorly suited for multi-factored numeric input over a time-series, and it would be impossible to create a training set of all possible states of the market for a typical classifiaction model.

+This is where reinforcement learning comes.
+Allowing the algorithm to simply play in a market enviroment over n solutions and train itself seems the perfect solution.

 # Installation
  Firstly, you must install all required dependencies.
 To do this, please run: